 Creating Exchange restore jobs

-CodeTwo Backup can restore mailboxes and public folders from a local storage to a chosen Exchange server (on-prem or Office 365) via restore jobs.
+CodeTwo Backup can restore mailboxes and public folders from a local storage to a chosen Exchange server (Office 365 or on-prem) via restore jobs.
 You can also choose to restore only selected folders (Inbox, Sent Items, etc.) or items (individual emails or files).
 Restore jobs can be created from the program's Backups tab (Fig. 1.).

 You can restore one mailbox per job.
-However, CodeTwo Backup can run multiple restore jobs simultaneously, making it possible to restore a number of mailboxes at the same time.
+However, CodeTwo Backup can run multiple restore jobs simultaneously, making it possible to restore several mailboxes at the same time.